bassamanator/Sovol-SV06-firmware/README.md

-# Sovol SV06 Klipper Firmware
+# 🚨 *One-Stop-Shop* Sovol SV06 Klipper Configuration 🏎️

 This repository contains firmware for the SV06 3D printer from Sovol.
 You should not use this firmware on any other printer.

 I am creating these files for my personal use and cannot be held responsible for what it might do to your printer.

-⚠️ The instructions found on this page apply only to the `master` branch.

 ⚠️⚡☢️ USE AT YOUR OWN RISK!
 YOU HAVE BEEN WARNED! ☢️⚡⚠️

 # Highlights

+- 💥 This Klipper configuration is an endpoint, meaning that it contains everything that you could possibly need in order to have an excellent Klipper experience! 💥
 - Minimum configuration settings for Mainsail/Fluiddpi to work.
-- SuperSlicer config bundle that contains the printer configuration, as well as what are considered by many to be the best print settings available for any FDM printer.
+- SuperSlicer config bundle that contains the printer configuration, as well as what are considered by many to be the best print settings available for any FDM printer ([Ellis' SuperSlicer Profiles](https://github.com/AndrewEllis93/Ellis-SuperSlicer-Profiles)).
 Find the differences between the different print setting profiles [here](https://github.com/AndrewEllis93/Ellis-SuperSlicer-Profiles/tree/master/SuperSlicer).
 But basically, the 45 degree profile places the seam at the back.
 - Bed model and texture to use in SuperSlicer/PrusaSlicer.
 - Macros
-  - Mechanical gantry calibration/`G34` macro.
+  - Improved mechanical gantry calibration/`G34` macro that provides the user audio feedback, and time to verify the calibration.
   - Misc macros: `PRINT_START`, `CANCEL_PRINT`, `PRINT_END`, `PAUSE`, `RESUME`.
   - Parking macros (parks the printhead at various locations): `PARKFRONT`, `PARKFRONTLOW`, `PARKREAR`, `PARKCENTER`, `PARKBED`.
   - Load/unload filament macros.